raburton/rboot/readme.txt

   - unused[2] is padding so the uint32 rom addresses are 4 bytes aligned.
   - roms is the array of flash address for the roms.
 The default generated config will contain two entries: 0x00002000 and 0x00082000.
-  - chksum should be the xor of 0xef followed by each of the bytes of the config structure up to (but obviously not including) the chksum byte itself.
+  - chksum (if enabled, not by deafult) should be the xor of 0xef followed by each of the bytes of the config structure up to (but obviously not including) the chksum byte itself.

 Linking user code
 -----------------